ovidiuch/react-querystring-router/README.md

     fries: true
   },
   // This is how the router maps component names to corresponding classes
-  getComponentClass: function(name) {
+  getComponentClass: function(props) {
-    return require('components/' + name + '.jsx');
+    return require('components/' + props.component + '.jsx');
   },
   // Tell React where to render in the DOM
   container: document.getElementById('content'),
   // Called whenever the route changes (also initially), receiving the parsed
-  // params as the first argument
+  // props as the first argument
-  onChange: function(params) {
+  onChange: function(props) {
-    // E.g. Use the params to set a custom document.title }
+    // E.g. Use the props to set a custom document.title }
 });
 ```